Ours was a Sixteenth C type of love:

 drifted apart medically.

-At some Delhi in 1999 I caught your reflection
+At some Deli in 1999 I caught your reflection

 in the glistening Rioja; full bodied and happy.